ibm-cloud-docs/openwhisk/apigateway.md

 # Creating serverless REST APIs
 {: #apigateway}

-Use APIs to directly manage {{site.data.keyword.openwhisk}} actions.
-The API Gateway acts as a proxy to [web actions](/docs/openwhisk?topic=cloud-functions-actions_web) and provides HTTP method routing, client ID and secrets, rate limits, CORS, viewing API usage, viewing response logs, and API sharing policies.
+You can use APIs to directly manage {{site.data.keyword.openwhisk}} [web actions](/docs/openwhisk?topic=cloud-functions-actions_web).
+The API Gateway acts as a proxy to web actions and provides HTTP method routing, client ID and secrets, rate limits, CORS, viewing API usage, viewing response logs, and API sharing policies.
 {: shortdesc}

 For more information about API management, you can read the [API management documentation](/docs/api-management?topic=api-management-manage_openwhisk_apis).